elfriedtheinventor98/elfriedtheinventor98/README.md

-- 👋 Hi, I’m @elfriedtheinventor98
+- 👋 Hi, I’m Elfried
-- 👀 I’m interested in building any type of apps and arduino devices...
+- I'm Computer Engineer
-- 📫 How to reach me : mail: dossouelfried@gmail.com
+- 👀 I’m interested in building Apps and Electronics devices...
--                              Linkedin: www.linkedin.com/in/elfried-dossou-b4571119b.
+- 📫 How to reach me by mail: dossouelfried@gmail.com